 So far, JavaScript evaluation is fun but useless, because JavaScript can’t make any kinds of modifications to the page itself.
 (Why even run JavaScript if it can’t do anything besides print?
 Who looks at a browser’s console output?)
 We need to allow JavaScript to modify the page.

-replaces the contents of an element with new
+attribute; andinnerHTML replaces the content of an element with new

 HTML.We’ll implement simplified versions of these APIs.The simplifications will be